mnkhee/user-docs-project/docs/tutorials/creating.md

 ## Conclusion

-by the end of this section, you will have successfully created and stored data on your web browsers local storage.
+Congratulations!
+If you made it to the end of this section with no issues, you have successfully created and stored data on your web browser's local storage.